This is 7 Things to Expect on the Rota Vicentina

 Comprising of the Historical Way, the Fisherman’s trail and several loop walks, the Rota Vicentina provides over 165km of well-marked walking trails.
 Alternating between these three different walking routes, gives you the freedom to tailor your walking distances each day and see some of the spectacular sights and activities on the trail at your own pace.

-With such breath-taking views, it’s not surprising that the trail like this can at times be quite challenging.
-The trail, especially that of the Fishermen’s Way, goes along by rugged coastal cliffs and soft sandy beaches making it quite exerting at times and for short moments will require the use of your hands.
-For this reason and due to the exposed nature of the trail, the route is not recommended for those with a fear of heights or vertigo.
-Fear not however, if you love the great outdoors and are keen on adventure, a good moderate degree of fitness is all you will need.
+With such breathtaking views, it’s not surprising that a trail like this can at times be quite challenging.
+The trail, especially that of the Fishermen’s Way, goes along rugged coastal cliffs and soft sandy beaches making it quite exerting at times.
+Fear not, however, if you love the great outdoors and are keen on adventure, a good moderate degree of fitness is all you will need.

 It would be unforgivable to not give you the heads up on the miles and miles of pristine beaches that you will be treated to on your Rota Vicentina adventure.
 These golden sandy beaches will make a lovely alternative to the spectacular cliff top paths on your route.
 Be sure to take a few moments to stop and feel the sun on your face, sea breeze in your hair and the sounds of crashing Atlantic waves in the nearby ocean.
 Go for a little swim or even dip your feet.
 The South West coast of Portugal is renowned worldwide for surfing and you will find many of the towns along your route, in particular Sagres, have surfing schools where you can take a break from your Rota Vicentina hike and take to the waves or even just watch.